日本語

 Between two foreign entities, this is no problem.

-Applicants are required to file a document showing the merger (and/or a Declaration of the Merger) and a Power of Attorney (POA)
+When a change of ownership is due to a merger between two or more entities, applicants must file a document indicating the merger (and/or a Declaration of the Merger) and a Power of Attorney (POA).

 Merger document

-Like assignments, this should be an original executed (signed) or notarized document, or a certified/notarized copy stating that the copy is a true copy of the original.
+Like assignments, this should be an original, executed (signed) or notarized document, or a certified/notarized copy with a statement that it is a true copy of the original.
 The JPO will not accept photocopies.

 You will need to include the names and addresses of the parties involved.